Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

    :depth: 4
    :local:

-A rough walkthrough of how to package a service using our example `hello-world-wrapper <https://github.com/Start9Labs/hello-world-wrapper>`_.

 Welcome!
 The following guide will provide the prerequisites, introduce a brief overview of the packaging process, use an example demonstrating how to package a service, and finally, describe the submission process.
 This essentially describes how you can take an existing app (or one you have written yourself), and wrap it up into an ``s9pk`` such that it can be added to an EmbassyOS (EOS) Marketplace!
 The ``s9pk`` is the final product, which is the portable version of a package that is understood by EOS, and can be distributed to any EOS users either directly, or via a Marketplace.